SaschaFroelich/Boltzmann-Machine/README.md

 # The Boltzmann Machine
 The Boltzmann Machine is a stochastic artificial neural network.
-It has some intriguing properties and is also of great interest to theoretical neuroscience and cognitive neuroscience.
+It has some intriguing properties and is of great interest to theoretical neuroscience and cognitive neuroscience.

 Open the jupyter notebook Boltzmann machine.ipynb for a short introduction of the Boltzmann Machine.